rokokot/dmproject/README.md

-# Data Mining - Final Project
+# Data Mining Project [course id]

-Data Mining 2024/25 final project repo. contains the data, analysis, and reports for the final project component for the course Introduction to Data Mining (2024-25)
+This repo contains the code, data, notebooks, and reports for the final project of the course Introduction to Data mining.
+The project consists of two parts: 1. data exploration and 2. html website data classification. see ./project.pdf

+## Part 1.
+Physical Activity Data Exploration

+## Part 2.
+Website Classification

+### Installation and execution

+#### requirements

+#### installation

+#### running the analysis